MicrosoftDocs/sql-docs/docs/2014/database-engine/set-the-service-account-for-the-full-text-filter-daemon-launcher.md

 ms.assetid: 3ab1d101-7ae0-488f-9b57-468e2517b737
 caps.latest.revision: 50
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Set the Service Account for the Full-text Filter Daemon Launcher
-  This topic describes how to set the service account for the SQL Full-text Filter Daemon Launcher service (MSSQLFDLauncher) by using the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Configuration Manager.
+  This topic describes how to set the service account for the SQL Full-text Filter Daemon Launcher service (MSSQLFDLauncher) by using the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] Configuration Manager.
 The SQL Full-text Filter Daemon Launcher service is used by full-text search ssNoVersionto start the filter daemon host process, which handles full-text search filtering and word breaking.
 This service must be running to use full-text search.

- The SQL Full-text Filter Daemon Launcher service is an instance-aware service that is associated with a specific instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
+ The SQL Full-text Filter Daemon Launcher service is an instance-aware service that is associated with a specific instance of [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)].
 The SQL Full-text Filter Daemon Launcher service propagates the service account information to each filter daemon host process.

 ##  <a name="setting"></a> Setting the Service Account

 #### To set the SQL Full-text Filter Daemon Launcher service account for full-text search

-1. On the **Start** menu, point to **All Programs**, point to [!INCLUDE[ssCurrentUI](../../includes/sscurrentui-md.md)], point to **Configuration Tools**, and then click **SQL Server Configuration Manager**.
+1. On the **Start** menu, point to **All Programs**, point to [!INCLUDE[ssCurrentUI](../includes/sscurrentui-md.md)], point to **Configuration Tools**, and then click **SQL Server Configuration Manager**.

 2. In **SQL Server Configuration Manager**, click **SQL Server Services**, right-click **SQL Full-text Filter Daemon Launcher (*`instance name`*)**, and then click **Properties**.